JuliaLinearAlgebra/MatrixFactorizations.jl/README.md

 [![codecov](https://codecov.io/gh/JuliaMatrices/MatrixFactorizations.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/JuliaMatrices/MatrixFactorizations.jl)

 A Julia package to contain non-standard matrix factorizations.
-At the moment it implements the QL and UL factorizations, a combined Cholesky factorization with inverse, and polar decompositions.
+At the moment it implements the QL, RQ, and UL factorizations, a combined Cholesky factorization with inverse, and polar decompositions.
-In the future it may include other factorizations such as the LQ and RQ factorizations.
+In the future it may include other factorizations such as the LQ factorization.

 ## QL Factorization